 Moraira Marina

-The Marina is home to luxury yachts, local fishing boats and even a yacht club.
+The marina is home to luxury yachts, local fishing boats and even a yacht club.
+It’s completely open to the public, so you can walk around and admire the boats at your leisure.

 Nearby, you’ll find a range of restaurants offering fresh seafood and stunning sea views.

-You’ll also find a secret swimming spot – just walk near the end of the marina, near the point shown below.
-You’ll see some stairs which you need to go up, and you’ll find the secret swimming spot.
-There is a natural rocky ledge you can climb up and jump off of – just make sure to look for the safe spots to jump as the area is quite rocky.
+Here’s a local secret: walk to the end of the marina and look for some stairs leading up.
+You’ll find a hidden swimming spot with a natural rocky ledge you can jump off – just make sure to check for safe spots to jump as the area is quite rocky.

 Do not jump there if the sea is rough as you won’t be able to see the clearer parts of the water to jump into